 - If you are a smoker, you should try to stop.
 The benefit to the skin from stopping smoking may not be immediately obvious, but your general health will also benefit.
-There is help available in the NHS for smoking cessation. - Don't use soap, bubble bath or shower gel, instead use a moisturising cream or ointment for washing the affected areas.
+There is help available from the NHS for stopping smoking. - Do not use soap, bubble bath or shower gel, instead use a moisturising cream or ointment for washing the affected areas.
 A moisturiser should be applied several times a day to reduce inflammation and dryness. - Protective gloves should be worn when you work with water and for exposure to chemicals including household cleaning products.
 Appropriate gloves should also be worn for any gardening or manual labour. - If possible, rest your sore hands and feet. - Wear socks and shoes made from cotton or very soft synthetic fibers, as they are better tolerated by inflamed skin.
-Cotton gloves and socks can also be used http://www.skinsupport.org.uk/conditions-details/palmoplantar-pustulosis http://www.patient.co.uk/doctor/Palmoplantar-Pustulosis-(PPP).htm http://www.dermnetnz.org/scaly/palmoplantar-pustulosis.html

-- at night over ointments to help reduce transfer of ointment to bed linen.
-Wool should be avoided as it can be irritant. - Thickened skin will crack (fissure) more easily.
+Cotton gloves and socks can also be used at night over ointments to help reduce transfer of ointment to bed linen.
+Wool should be avoided as it can he irritant. - Thickened skin will crack (fissure) more easily.
 The skin thickness can be reduced by applying of salicylic acid or urea creams (heel balm) - A podiatrist can offer advice and treatment with foot care.